 I've come to expect more from Chronicle reporter Brett Clanton.
-And yet, he disappoints in this latest piece on gas prices:
+And yet, he disappoints in

 "Yet oil analyst Tom Kloza argued this week that gas prices 'decoupled' from crude this spring and summer as separate factors began to impact the price of each.
 His response to $70 oil?